 If getting anchored in working through the estate planning process is the first step, a close second is identifying who we choose to take on the responsibility for stewarding our financial affairs – an executor.
 Before jumping ahead and choosing your current best friend at work, or a neighbor you have fun with on the weekends, consider what is involved in fulfilling this request.

 The executor assures your estate plan is carried out as you intend.
 They hold a fiduciary duty, meaning they must hold your best interest ahead of their own.
-Your executor has legal responsibility for validating your will, gathering and prudently managing assets, paying off any debts, filing tax returns and distributing any inheritance to your heirs according to your wishes.
+Executors have a legal responsibility for validating your last will & testament, gathering and prudently managing assets, paying off any debts, filing tax returns and distributing any inheritance to your heirs according to your wishes.

 Formal qualifications to serve as an executor are few.
 The candidate must be at least 18 years old and have no felony convictions.
 Some states in the U.S. include a requirement that the executor reside in the same state as the decedent unless she or he is a relative.
 Beyond these basics, a more important question is: what matters most to you in selecting an executor for your estate?